High School Curriculum

 Prerequisite: Dance IV and/or prior dance training; placement audition required.

 This course is designed for students who are advanced dancers.
-Students’ minds and bodies will be challenged and expanded by focusing on performance.
-Students will develop and expand their pre-existing dance vocabulary and skills; concentration will be placed on style, storytelling through their movement, and performance.
-Students will continue to develop their creative abilities through more advanced improvisation, choreography, and performance which include advanced levels of ballet, jazz, contemporary, hip hop, and tap.
+Students’ minds and bodies are challenged and expanded by focusing on performance.
+Students develop and expand their pre-existing dance vocabulary and skills; concentration is placed on style, storytelling through their movement, and performance.
+Students continue to develop their creative abilities through more advanced improvisation, choreography, and performance which include advanced levels of ballet, jazz, contemporary, hip hop, and tap.

 Dance Company